Sri Lanka's new president calls for snap parliamentary polls – DW – 09/25/2024

 Sri Lanka gets a woman prime minister after decades

-The dissolution of the parliament came hours after Dissanayake swore in a female lawmaker as the new interim prime minister, making her the first woman to lead a government in the debt-ridden country in 24 years.
+The dissolution of parliament came hours after Dissanayake swore in a female lawmaker as the new interim prime minister, making her the first woman to lead a Sri Lankan government in 24 years.

 Harini Amarasuriya, 54, a university lecturer and activist, comes from a similar background to Dissanayake.
 She is also a member of Dissanyake's Marxist-leaning coalition party.